 - width: The “width” option of the Tkinter frame is the checkbutton’s width which is the size of the text or the image by default.
-One can also this option to the number of the characters and this width checkbutton also have room for many characters always.
+One can also use this option to the number of the characters, and this width checkbutton also have room for many characters always.

-- Pack() method: This “pack()” method of the Tkinter frame is very much helpful in order to manage the rows and columns by filling, expanding and moving by controlling the pack geometry manager.
+- Pack() method: This “pack()” method of the this is very much helpful in order to manage the rows and columns by filling, expanding and moving by controlling the pack geometry manager.

 The following are code examples for showing how to use Tkinter.Frame.

 This is the program that displays the buttons with different colors and their color names on the buttons.
 Here pack() method is used which is used to align the Tkinter frame based on our requirement.
 Here in the below example, all Tkinter functions are called using the import and from functions.
 Frame1 is to fall the Tkinter frame from the root1 variable.
 Variables are created for each color button with the color names on it for the frame. redbutton1 is the variable for the button with the master option as frame1 in order to call the Tkinter frame, and then the option text is included in order to know what color is embedding to the button and then the font background color is added to the font using “fg” option.
 The “bg” color is an option to implement the background color.

 After this redbutton1 variable is embedded with the pack() function in order to align the button based on our requirement; likewise, for each button, I implemented the same code but with the different color using ‘fg”, “bg” options and alignment using the pack() method with the option side = “LEFT” or side = “BOTTOM” or side = “RIGHT” etc… Check out the output below the output section/heading to know what is happened or happening when implemented the following program in the command prompt / in a Python interpreter or at any other software based on our requirement.